 If you use some plugins that connect to external APIs in your app, it is very likely these APIs will add some types to your application.
 For instance, if you're connecting to Twitter, a type of data that Twitter returns if you make some calls to them is a 'Tweet'.
 These types are quite similar to the custom types defined above, as they can describe things and have some fields.
 In many places of the Bubble Editor, you will be able to use them similarly to above.
 For instance, if you're using a repeating group to display a list, you will be able to pick 'Twee' as type of content.
 However, the main difference is that you cannot create things of this type (you cannot create a thing of type 'Tweet'), and you cannot modify them.

 There are two main ways to create types and fields in Bubble.
-You can either do this in the Data Tab, as described in the relevant section that creates or modifies a thing.
+You can either do this in the Data Tab, as described in the relevant section or on the fly when working with actions that creates or modifies a thing.
 Both paths have the same effect on your data structure, and mostly depend on how you think about your data.
 You can either do this starting from the data structure, before you start adding workflows to your app, in which case the Data Tab is more natural, or you can define the different fields you need to describe a car when you are actually using an action to create such a car.

 The Issue Checker helps you identify inconsistencies in your application.
 Many inconsistencies that you will have to fix when designing your application will be type inconsistencies.
 When an element or an action is expecting a given type, and you're using an expression to define the data that leads to another type, the Issue Checker will flag this as an issue to fix.
 Fixing these issues is very important to get the expected behavior of your application in run mode.